RobertRingel/LearningTasks4Programming/Python/01_InputProcessingOutput/BottleDeposits.md

 #### Learning Activities

 1) read and run the Python code
-2) get an understanding of the code
+2) obtain an understanding of the code
 3) extent the code by using the same coding pattern as in the given code
 4) run and test the extended program